 European scientists, funding agencies and journals have a responsibility to improve the relevance, quality and integrity of research.
 I very much hope to welcome you to the 5th World Conference on Research Integrity.

 Lex is professor of methodology and integrity at VU University Medical Center, Amsterdam, The Netherlands, co-chair of the 5th World Conference on Research Integrity and chair of Netherlands Research Integrity Network, Vrije Universiteit Amsterdam.

-Featured image credit: Elroy Serrao (CC BY-SA 2.0)
+Featured image credit: CC BY-SA 2.0 by Elroy Serrao

 Go back to the Special Issue: Research Integrity